lmcai/Leaf_evolution/1_leaf_segmentation_measurement/readme.md

 These MatLab codes are intended to process RGB images of leaf to extract their outline and analyse it using EFD.

-## I. Segment leaf outline from images of chemically stained leaves
+## I. Segment leaf outline from images of chemically cleared leaves

-1. Use `cleared_leaf_image_segmentation.m` to convert images to binary masks.
+1. Place all images in one folder and execute `cleared_leaf_image_segmentation.m` in matlab to convert images to binary masks.

 2. Rotate the black-white mask to get dimension measurements